vue-pie-laravel/core/README.md

-# Vue-Cli Boiler Plate for Laravel 5.8+
+# Vue-Cli Boiler Plate for building an SPA with Laravel 5.8+

 ## About